Lothiraldan/lothiraldan.github.com/_drafts/thread-import-lock.md

 If we didn't set a maximum timeout for the event, we would have deadlock our python interpreter forever!

+With threads, there is no magic solution.
+You may wonder what if you manually import a module without using the lock?
+It may "solve" the deadlocks but my also raise a new type of fun bugs.

+For example, when you do `time.strptime`, it tries to import the `_strptime` module in a non-safe manner, which may trigger some hard-to-debug issues, like [this boto issue](https://github.com/boto/boto/issues/1898) and [the corresponding python bug page](http://bugs.python.org/issue7980).
+This problem can be solved by doing `import _strptime` earlier in the main thread because the thread will not block due to the lock and not see an incomplete module.

 # Python 3 is the future

 But why did it works in Python 3.
-In addition of breaking all your imports name and forcing you to put `.encode` and `.decode` everywhere in your code, the import lock was refactored in python 3 and [the global import lock is now per module](https://mail.python.org/pipermail/python-dev/2013-August/127902.html).
+In addition of breaking all your imports name and forcing you to put `.encode` and `.decode` everywhere in your code (which is a good thing!), the import lock was refactored in python 3 and [the global import lock is now per module](https://mail.python.org/pipermail/python-dev/2013-August/127902.html).
+You're now less likely to trigger the problem.

 # We should all use python 3